On this page

 SME training is very popular in East Belgium.
 For many young people, an apprenticeship represents the first step into the world of work.
 Businesses are very appreciative of the practical qualification of the apprentices.
 The practical part of the training is taught in the business.
 The theoretical part and the "general education" and "languages" subjects are taught at the vocational school (Berufsschule).

-In addition, we are forging cooperation agreements with other regions to provide double qualifications in the educational area.
-Being able to work in two countries with one training qualification?
-No problem.
-Thus for example car mechatronics technicians or hairdressers can obtain two qualifications for one training course, which will be recognised both in East Belgium and in the CIC district of Aachen.
+In addition, the German-speaking Community forges cooperation agreements with other regions to provide double qualifications in the educational area.
+Thus, it is possible to be able to work in two countries with one training qualification.
+For example car mechatronics technicians or hairdressers can obtain two qualifications for one training course, which will be recognised both in East Belgium and in the CIC district of Aachen.
 This is the advantage of the border position of East Belgium for young people.

 The education system at federal level